Easiest Way to Make Pie

 There's a Much Better Way!

-Forget about having to make filling and pie dough all in one go; forget about freezing pre-made pies, only to have large chunks of crust break off before you ever get them out of the freezer and into the oven.
+Forget about having to make filling and pie dough all in one go, forget about freezing pies, only to have large chunks of crust break off before you ever get them out of the freezer and into the oven.

 Love Homemade Pie but Wish There was an Easier Way?

-Many would agree that while pies are delicious, actually making them can be a bit of a marathon.
-Even if you are skilled at making flaky crust, in order to produce a homemade pie, you have to make the filling first and then you have to mix your pie dough, then roll it out, then cut it... enough to choke a horse, right?
+Many would agree that while pies are delicious, making them can be a bit of a marathon.
+Even if you are skilled at making flaky crust, in order to produce a homemade pie, you have to make the filling and then you have to mix your pie dough, then roll it out, then cut it... enough to choke a horse, right?

 Many cooks find standing for long periods challenging, and they may feel that having to make both filling and pie crust in one session seems rather daunting.
 The reality?
-Homemade pie becomes a distant memory or one settles for store-bought, which is never as good.
+Homemade pie becomes a distant memory or one settles for store-bought, which is never quite as good.

-I've come up with a way to cut down on the sheer labor of making pies.
-This method truly works and you will have pie crust at the ready any time you have a hankering for pie, and even better, you will have enough dough for a number of pies.
-(Hey, one can never have enough pie!)
+I've come up with a easy method and am sharing with readers.
+You can have pie crust at the ready any time you have a hankering for pie--and even better, you will have enough dough for a number of pies.
 It doesn't get much better than this.